twistlock/sample-code/helm/README.md

 ## Downloading the charts

-Just clone this repository and install from the charts, we don't make Twistlock charts available from the Helm package repository as our product is private
+Just clone this repository and install from the charts, we don't make Twistlock charts available from the Helm package repository as our product is commercial

 ## Prerequisites